Tuttotorna/OMNIABASE/README.md

 - this system undergoes a familiar bifurcation and then enters a chaotic regime

 That reading is not wrong.
-But it is still a **single representation**.
+But it is still a single representation.

-An Omniabase reading asks a different question:
+An OMNIABASE reading asks a different question:

 - what changes when the same trajectory is recoded across multiple representations instead of being observed only in the standard plot?